Ranging Sensor Fusion in LISA Data Processing: Treatment of Ambiguities, Noise, and On-Board Delays in LISA Ranging Observables: Results

 \section{Results}

 In this section, we demonstrate the performance of our implementation of the core ranging processing and the crosschecks as proposed in \cref{sec:sensor-fusion} (central and lower part of \cref{fig:sensor-fusion}).
 We did not implement the initial data treatment.
-Instead we assume that the common carrier, PRN, and sideband timestamping delays are compensated beforehand.
+Instead we assume that the PRNR and sideband timestamping delays are compensated beforehand.
 We further consider offset-free PRNR and apply TDIR as a crosscheck for residual offsets.